Sher-Chowdhury/gsg_interfaces/README.md

 type FourLegged interface {
     Walk()
     Sit()
-    // Fetch()    // uncommenting this would cause cat to fail, because a cat.Fetch() method doesn't exist.
+    // Fetch()    // uncommenting because this would cause cat to fail, because a cat.Fetch() method doesn't exist.
 }

-// We can replace DemoDog and DemoCat
+// We have replaced DemoDog and DemoCat functions
 // with this single function.
-func Demo(animal FourLegged) {
+// This function accepts an interface as an input parameter. func Demo(animal FourLegged) {
     animal.Walk()
     animal.Sit()